 Students must satisfactorily complete the following 29-hour basic core of 11 courses with a GPA of 3.0 or better.

 |BPS 6310 Strategic Management||3|

 |OPRE 6301 Quantitative Introduction to Risk and Uncertainty in Business||3|

 |MIS 6204 Information Technology and MIS Fundamentals||2|

 Elective Credits (24 credit hours)

-Students may choose any graduate course offered within the School of Management as an elective.
-Students cannot include more than 12 elective hours in any single functional academic area (indicated by the course prefix) with the exception of Healthcare Management, Real Estate and Innovation and Entrepreneurship, in which students may take 15 elective hours.
-Students may elect to submit a master’s thesis in place of a 3 credit hour elective course.
-For a complete list of Jindal School courses, check the graduate catalog.
+Students may choose any graduate course offered within the JSOM as an elective.
+Students cannot include more than 12 elective credit hours in any single functional academic area (indicated by the course prefix) with the exception of Healthcare Management, Real Estate and Innovation and Entrepreneurship, in which students may take up to 15 elective credit hours.
+For a complete list of JSOM courses, visit the graduate catalog.

-Naveen Jindal School of Management Full-Time and Professional MBA students can choose to do a concentration within the MBA degree plan.
-Concentrations are a selected cluster of electives of at least 12 credit hours that help address a student’s interests and career goals.
-A concentration may be aligned with a certain functional area, such as marketing, finance, healthcare management or may cut across academic areas providing the student a broader approach to management.
-Students are encouraged to develop their concentration, with the help of a faculty member, an academic program director or the Jindal School Advising Office.
-Students may choose up to two areas of concentration within the program’s 24 elective credit hours, but are not required to do a concentration to meet degree requirements.
+Concentrations are a selected cluster of electives of 12 semester credit hours that help address a student’s interests and career goals.
+A concentration may be aligned with a certain functional area, such as finance or supply chain management or may cut across academic areas providing the student a broader approach to management.
+Students may choose up to two areas of concentration within the program’s 24 elective semester credit hours, but are not required to do a concentration to meet degree requirements.